kubedb/docs/docs/guides/postgres/initialization/wal/wal_source.md

 - Learn about restoring from [Local Storage](/docs/guides/postgres/initialization/wal/replay_from_local.md).
 - Learn about initializing [PostgreSQL with Script](/docs/guides/postgres/initialization/script_source.md).
 - Monitor your PostgreSQL database with KubeDB using [built-in Prometheus](/docs/guides/postgres/monitoring/using-builtin-prometheus.md).
-- Monitor your PostgreSQL database with KubeDB using [CoreOS Prometheus Operator](/docs/guides/postgres/monitoring/using-coreos-prometheus-operator.md).
+- Monitor your PostgreSQL database with KubeDB using [Prometheus operator](/docs/guides/postgres/monitoring/using-prometheus-operator.md).
 - Want to hack on KubeDB?
 Check our [contribution guidelines](/docs/CONTRIBUTING.md).